How can I support WITS at home and at my child’s school?

 WITS at Home

 When children see WITS strategies in use outside the school, they begin to understand how they can use their WITS in a variety of situations.
-Promote the use of WITS and LEADerS at home by:
+Promote the use of WITS and LEADS at home by:

-- Adopting the language: Use the WITS and LEADerS acronyms when helping your children solve conflicts and when dealing with your own conflicts.
+- Adopting the language: Use the WITS and LEADS acronyms when helping your children solve conflicts and when dealing with your own conflicts.
 Use the language when watching TV shows or movies to talk about how the characters handle conflict.

 - Talking about WITS reminder gifts: Students at WITS Programs schools receive gifts, such as bookmarks, pens, pencils and posters, from community leaders who visit their classrooms.
 When your children bring home WITS reminder gifts, ask them about it.
 Who gave them the gift?
 What did this visitor talk about?
 If the gift is something like a poster, display it on the fridge to serve as a visual reminder of the WITS Programs.

-- Reading WITS books with your children: Teachers at WITS Programs schools use books from the programs’ book lists to reinforce WITS and LEADerS messages.
+- Reading WITS books with your children: Teachers at WITS Programs schools use books from the programs’ book lists to reinforce WITS and LEADS messages.
 Read one of these books with your child to reinforce the messages he or she hears at school and provide more opportunities to talk about experiences with peer conflict and victimization.

-- Offering positive reinforcement when children use their WITS: When you observe your children successfully applying a WITS or LEADerS strategy, praise them for their efforts.
+- Offering positive reinforcement when children use their WITS: When you observe your children successfully applying a WITS or LEADS strategy, praise them for their efforts.
 Ask them how they decided which strategy to use and how well they feel the strategy worked.